Responsive web designs have exploded over the past few years. What are they and how would your business benefit from having one.

 It’s an alarm call, signifying that Google’s ranking system may be due to change once more; and this time, those who don’t yet have a site that is fully operational across all devices are in the firing line.

 5 Reasons Why You Need a Responsive Web Design

 1. Responsive websites rank higher on mobiles.
-At present, your site won’t slide down the rankings if it’s not optimised for use on a smart phone or tablet (though this may be subject to change in the near future).
-However, evidence does seem to suggest that responsive websites currently rank slightly better; indicating that already, the search engine is placing higher value on mobile-friendliness.
-Put simply, responsive websites are enjoying marginally better rankings, and more importance may be placed on mobile friendly websites in the future.
+At present, your site won’t slide down the rankings if it’s not optimised for use on a smartphone or tablet (though this may be subject to change in the near future).
+However, the evidence does seem to suggest that responsive websites currently rank slightly better; indicating that already, the search engine is placing a higher value on mobile-friendliness.
+Put simply, responsive websites are enjoying marginally better rankings, and more importance may be placed on mobile-friendly websites in the future.

 UPDATE: see this post for the latest on the Google mobile coming 21st April 2015

 2. Take it as a warning.
-As we’ve witnessed many times in the past, Google’s warning often function as an alarm; a pre-emptive message indicating that things are about to change once more.
+As we’ve witnessed many times in the past, Google’s warning often functions as an alarm; a preemptive message indicating that things are about to change once more.
 With this in mind, it’s worth preparing yourself for the fact that non-responsive sites may be penalised in the future.
-How severely is currently anyone’s guess.
+How severely is currently anyone’s guess?
 As a result, we would strongly recommend, if you haven’t done so already, to get your site fully responsive across all mobile devices, or risk losing valuable online visibility in the future.

 4. The advice comes from Google itself.
 Generally, when it comes to search engines, the experts at Google tend to know what they’re talking about.
 After all, they are the most used search engine in the world!
 Subsequently, if Google is offering advice to business sites, our advice is to take it.
 Here’s their word on the matter: